osadakalpana636-bit/AURALOG-AGENT/README.md

 🕵️‍♂️ Autonomous Forensic Data Capture

-A specialized background logging agent designed for high-integrity data capture, automated metadata auditing, and persistent forensic storage.
+Faster whisper 3 and int8 quantization.A specialized background logging agent designed for high-integrity data capture, automated metadata auditing, and persistent forensic storage.
 This tool is built to handle continuous monitoring and secure logging of system-level audio and metadata.

 ....................
 🛠 Core Capabilities